tomwhite/birdcage/README.md

 ## Hardware implementation

-While it is easy to create a resistor network, it is difficult to measure the current flowing through each resistor in the network, which is what we need to use Shannon's Heuristic.
+While it is easy to create a resistor network, it is difficult to measure the current flowing through each resistor in the network (in a cost-effective way, at least), which is what we need to use Shannon's Heuristic.
 Shannon apparently used a bulb in series with each resistor, and then used the brightness as a proxy for current flow, but this seems like it would be difficult to judge, particularly since current flows can be very similar in practice.
+Gardner (1961) says that Shannon built a second version with "neon lamps and a network that permitted only one lamp to go on".

 In my implementation I cheated and used an Arduino to measure the voltage at each point in the network.
-An Arduino analog pin has an ADC with a granularity of 1024 voltage levels, which is more than adequate to play this game.
+An Arduino analog pin has an analog-to-digital converter with a granularity of 1024 voltage levels, which is more than adequate to play this game.

+For a board of size M, we need to measure M(M-1) + 1 voltage levels.
+(The last "+ 1" is to detect the winner, described below.)
+So for M=4 we need 13 analog pins.
+The Arduino UNO only has 6 analog pins, so my first thought was to use a multiplexer to switch the 13 analog inputs to a smaller number of analog pins on the Arduino.
+However, controlling the multiplexer uses digital pins, and since the UNO has 14 of these and there are also 14 LEDs to control, I opted for an Arduino Mega (which has more than enough pins) so I didn't have to multiplex the outputs too.

+The wiring I used for the birdcage resistor network was very low-tech: each node in the network is a cluster of PCB header sockets connected together that are used to connect one node to another with a resistor, a wire, or nothing at all - corresponding to the initial position, SHORT, and CUT, respectively.
+Playing the game is then a matter of plugging or unplugging wires and resistors in the sockets, which is a bit fiddly, but very "direct".
+A more polished game would use rotary switches for each node (3 position, 45 degrees), but this would add to the cost quite significantly.

+I used a large veroboard for the circuit.
+This worked very well, but required a lot of breaks in the tracks, using a special track cutter.

+Shannon (CUT) indicates the next move via two banks of 7 LEDs.
+One bank indicates the row and the other the column of the resistor to remove.

+Play continues until there is a winner.
+This is detected by measuring the voltage of the bottom row of nodes.
+If it is 0V then CUT has won, but if it is 5V then SHORT has won.
+Note that the pull-up resistors need to be disconnected (in Arduino code) before measuring this voltage.

+### Playing the game

+The machine plays CUT using Shannon's heuristic by _removing_ resistors.
+You play SHORT by _replacing_ resistors with wires.

+You can play on a board of size 3 or 4 - this is detected at the start by seeing if the top row has jumpers to the second row (M=3) or resistors (M=4).
+(This is illustrated in the photos below.)

+1. Connect all the nodes together with the resistors in the birdcage pattern.
+2. Turn on the power, or press the Arduino's reset button, and all LEDs will light up indicating that it's a new game.
+3. Press the button once.
+Two LEDs will light up indicating Shannon's move (CUT).
+Remove the resistor at that position.
+4. Make your move by replacing a resistor with a piece of wire (SHORT).
+5. Go to step 3. and repeat.
+When the game is over, either all of the LEDs in a vertical line will light up, indicating Shannon (CUT) has won, or all of the horizontal LEDs will light up showing you (SHORT) have won.

+Have a look at this [video](images/arduino.mov) to see it in action.

 ### Parts list